clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 <$$$ Content from the above location needs to be converted for external consumption, then the link will be updated. $$$>

-Pass in the host name for the host on which you will be running the service when generating the certificate, or simply use "localhost".
+Pass in the host name for the host on which you will be running the service when generating the certificate.

 You should create certificates for scheduler, compute node and network node launchers, cnciagent, controller, and the CNCI launcher, saving each to a